abbasiafnan9/Note-Taker/README.md

 Description
 Simple app for recording notes to keep your life organized.

-Table of Contents
+## Table of Contents
-Installation
+- Installation
-Usage
+- Usage
-License
-Contributing
-Tests
+- Tests
-Questions
-Installation
+-Questions

-Packages needed: express; npm i, npm i uuid.
+- Packages needed: express; uuid; npm i.

 # Tests
 There are no tests.